 Given: length = 120 inches, width = 60 inches, height = 30 inches

 Area of rectangle = l x w x h

 120 in x 60 in x 30 in= 216,000 cubic in

 If you have a circular area, it is important that you measure the diameter of the whole and its depth.
 For instance, if the diameter of the whole is 60 inches (radius is 30 inches) and is 30 inches deep then you can calculate the area of the whole.
 To calculate the area, it is also important that you use the value of pi (3.142) as the constant.
 Don’t forget to convert the cubic inches to the cubic yard just like what was demonstrated for the rectangular area.
 Thus, below is the calculation that you can easily follow:

 Given: diameter = 60 inches, radius = 30 inches, depth or height = 30 inches, π = 3.124

 3.124 x (30 in)2 x 30 in = 84,834 cubic in

 Knowing how much fill dirt you need is very important so that you have enough materials to use for your project.
 Calculating the volume of fill dirt is not rocket science and all there is to it is to use simple math.
 Make sure that you convert it to a cubic yard to get the final value.

 But what if you don’t know how much you need as your area takes on an irregular shape?
 You don’t need to worry as you can seek help directly from the supplier of fill dirt.
 They can assess the area that needs to be filled and they will be the one to calculate the volume for you.
-If you are looking for fill dirt suppliers that can provide your needs, visit us at Dirt Connections today.
+If you are looking for dirt, topsoil and other materials Dirt Connections can provide for your needs, visit us at Dirt Connections today.